 Chemotherapy-induced diarrhoea usually occurs 24 to 96 hours after commencement of the chemotherapy agent.
 However, some agents can cause diarrhoea at other times.

-Note, irinotecan can cause both early onset and late onset diarrhoea, via distinctly different mechanisms (for further information irinotecan induced diarrhoea management algorithm.)
+Note, irinotecan and sacituzumab govitecan can cause both early onset and late onset diarrhoea, via distinctly different mechanisms (for further information refer to the irinotecan and sacituzumab induced diarrhoea management algorithm).

 Radiation-induced diarrhoea can be either acute or chronic: